CodyRay/seeq-cmder/README.md

 ## Upgrading

-Periodically the scripts here will be updated, it shouldn't be necessary to update since ConEmu will update itself.
-However, occasionally new versions of git for windows are released that are worth updating for.
+Periodically the scripts here will be updated.
+ConEmu will update itself, but occasionally new versions of git for windows are released that are worth updating for.

 1. Rename your Cmder directory (likely `~/bin/Cmder`)
    * You might need to use task manager or process explorer to kill `ssh_agent.exe`